 - Your name

 - Your location (be as specific as possible)

 - Number of shooters (if known)

 - Number of persons who may be involved

 - Injuries if known

 - Wait for police to assist you out of the building.

 During an active shooter situation The Department of Emergency Management will utilize all necessary means of communications.
 Individuals are encouraged to monitor the SB Alert website and sign up for SB Alert Emergency Notifications.

-To prevent panic and better prepare yourself in the event of an active shooter incident, watch the video below and remember these three words; RUN.
+To prevent panic and better prepare yourself in the event of an active shooter incident within your immediate vicinity/building, watch the video below and remember these three words: RUN.
 HIDE.
 FIGHT.